Infant Loss and Grief

 Signs and symptoms of Perinatal/Neonatal/Infant grief

 Normal grief might bring you distress, sorrow, heartache, pain, suffering, or will make you be preoccupied, easily tearful, feel helpless, or vulnerable.
-You may find yourself staring into space, being slow to respond or think, or even have a lowered self-esteem.
-Although those are normal symptoms of grief, some people find support from psychologists when going through loss.
+You may find yourself staring into space, being slow to respond or think, or even have lowered self-esteem.
+Although those are typical symptoms of grief, some people find support from psychologists when going through loss.

 Causes of perinatal/neonatal/infant grief

-How I treat perinatal/neonatal/infant grief
+How we treat perinatal/neonatal/infant grief

 Typical outcomes of perinatal/neonatal/infant grief treatment

 After completing treatment, patients can expect to move to a healthier level of functioning.
-People who have completed treatment, report higher levels of wellbeing.
+People who have completed treatment report higher levels of well-being.
 Although, losing a fetus/baby/infant/child may leave a long-lasting imprint in your soul.